david-barnett/microViz/README.md

 <!-- badges: end -->

-microViz provides functions for analysis and visualization of microbiome sequencing data.
-These functions are intended to be easy to use and flexible. microViz wraps, extends and complements popular microbial ecology packages like phyloseq, vegan, and microbiome.
+:package: microViz is an R package for analysis and visualization of microbiome sequencing data. microViz functions are intended to be easy to use and flexible. microViz extends and complements popular microbial ecology packages like phyloseq, vegan, and microbiome.

 **See the documentation website for full details and examples:**